GIV-UCalgary/GIV-Website/content/authors/roghi/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Roghayeh is a PhD student interested in Computer Graphics, Supervisor: Faramarz Samavati."
+bio: "Roghi is a PhD student interested in computer graphics, and algorithm design."

 #interests:
 #- Artificial Intelligence